ianstormtaylor/slate/docs/reference/slate/text.md

 `Text.create(properties: Object) => Text`

-Create a text from a plain Javascript object of `properties`.
+Create a text from a plain JavaScript object of `properties`.

 ### `Text.fromJSON`